Personal information can be vulnerable to theft and misuse, with identity theft now one of the fastest growing crimes in the United States.

 Call all of your credit card companies and let them know you are a victim of identity fraud.
 Request new cards and account numbers.

 Contact the U.S. Postal Office if your mail was stolen.

 Keep a record of all correspondence with people at credit bureaus, the police, and financial institutions.

-To report your Social Security number being used by someone else, contact the Social Security Administration at 800-269-0271.
+To report your Social Security number being used by someone else, contact the Federal Trade Commission at 877-438-4338.